thepropotato/hist/README.md

 ![alt text](images/image.jpg)

-For security reasons, the Source code of HiSt can not be made publicly accessible.
 Users can install HiSt by downloading the .exe files available in this repository. <br><br>

 # Command Line Interface for HiSt